DragoJelavic/sports-complex/readme.md

 ## Description

-The Sports Complex Application is designed to manage sport classes, providing functionality for [insert main features here].
+The Sports Complex Application is designed to manage sport classes, providing functionality for
+- Create, view, update and delete users (last 3 - Admin only)
+- Create, view, update and delete sports (Admin only)
+- Create, view, update and delete Age groups (Admin only)
+- Create, view, update and delete Sport classes (CUD for Admin only)
+- Create and update comments and ratings for each sport class while Admin only can view the comments

 ## Prerequisites